 Why Block Websites and Apps on Mac?

-- Prevent access to inappropriate content or distractions.
+- Prevent access to inappropriate or unwanted content.

 How to Block All Websites on Mac

-To effectively block all websites on your Mac, follow these steps using 1Focus:
+To effectively block all websites on your Mac, follow these steps:

 - Download 1Focus from the Mac App Store.